a-pohlman/XBee-Sniffer-Interface/README.md

 > The only XBee radio devices that were used to test on when developing the app were the XBee S2C radios.
 It may be possible that the app does not work with all XBee radio modules!
 If this happens please report this to the issues tab with your error.

 ## Setting Up
 There are different ways to setup and run the application.
-Differenet versions of the application exsist, such as the exectuable version, or the Python version.
+Differenet versions of the application exsist, such as the Windows 11 version, or the Python version.
 Follow the steps below in order to install the version that you want!

-### Windows 11 Exectuable Versions
+### Windows 11 Version
 1. Start by going to the releases tab on the right, and clicking on the version of XSI you want (available: XSI_0.2.5 | XSI_0.3.0)
 2. Once downloaded, you should have a file called 'xsi_[VERSION]_setup.exe'
 3. Double click or run the executable to start the setup wizard